What is sexual harassment

 Commence civil proceedings

 Should you wish to claim via civil proceedings, you shall make the application to the District Court within 24 months after the incident for the Court to resolve the matters.
 You are advised to obtain legal advice from lawyers.
-If there are financial difficulties, you may consider seeking free or subsidized legal support service from the Legal Aid Department, Duty Lawyer Service or Hong Kong Bar Association.
+If there are financial difficulties, you may consider seeking free or subsidised legal support service from the Legal Aid Department, Duty Lawyer Service or Hong Kong Bar Association.

 Experienced counsellors following up on cases and providing emotional support